 - Granulated or sparkling sugar

-- In a medium bowl, sift the flour, baking soda, baking powder, and salt.
+- Sift the flour, baking soda, baking powder, and salt together in a small bowl.
 Set aside.

-- In a large bowl, cream the butter and sugar with an electric mixer until light and fluffy.
+- In a large bowl, beat butter and sugar until creamy.

 - Beat in egg, vanilla, lemon juice, and zest.

 - Add dry ingredients and coconut.
 Mix just until blended.

 - Scoop out about a tablespoon of dough per cookie and roll in sugar.
 Sparkling sugar is a nice option.

 - Place on cookie sheet about 1½ inches apart.
 Lightly press down to flatten slightly.